 So from my research, which has included internet searching and visiting many a garage to get the cars numbers… Here’s the UK Numbers;

-Most of the cars were registered in 2015/2016, six of them being registered on the cut-off date of the 31/12/2016… These have a ‘G**’ at the start of their number plates.
-Then there are four 2018 cars.
+Most of the cars were registered in 2015/2016, six of them being registered on the cut-off date of 31/12/2016… These have a ‘G**’ at the start of their number plates.
+Then there are four UK 2018 cars.
 Starting with No 54, this was first registered in February.
 It came from the North East then to London HQ, then finally selling in Hampshire.
-The the tale of No 79, this car had sat in the network for a few years, originally being in Haverfordwest before selling.
+In the tale of No 79, this car had sat in the network for a few years, originally being in Haverfordwest before selling.
 Then No 67, this is now confirmed to be based in the South.
 And finally No 39, this being the lowest mileage car in the UK.
-These last 3 cars were all registered on the 29/ September 2018.
+These last 3 cars were all registered on 29/ September 2018.
 These are the last known UK registered cars… So as a final point, it’s been decided now in any advert for these cars “it’s one of 39 in the UK” – well I believe there are only 33 cars in the UK.
 I toured the country visiting every dealership in 2016/2017 and asking about the cars they’d had or sold, the average figure they’d heard from FCA was 1 of 31 or 1 of 33/34 in the country.

-If this has been helpful in some way, then please mention where you got the information with an ” According to http://www.howmanymade.co.uk ” – Would be Greatly Appreciated for all the time I do researching to get correct information – Regards, Mike.
+If this has been helpful in some way, then please mention where you got the information with an ” According to http://www.howmanymade.co.uk ” – Would be Greatly Appreciated for all the time I research to get correct information – Regards, Mike.